Enrollment requires approval of course and program directors.

 IP-774.
 Introduction to Health Literacy and Culture Competency.

-The purpose of this course is to introduce health profession students to basic principles of health literacy.
-The course will focus on the issues of low health literacy; writing in plain language; health communication strategies; cultural competency and social determinants of health.
-Students will work in interprofessional teams on a group project to improve an identified health literacy challenge.
+This course introduces Health Professions students to basic principles of health literacy.
+The course will focus on the issues of low health literacy; writing in plain language; health communication techniques; cultural competency and social determinants of health.
+Students will work in interprofessional teams on a group project.
 2 s.h.

 IP-776.
 Interprofessional Educational Technology.